COPYRIGHT (C) 1984-2009 MERRILL CONSULTANTS DALLAS TEXAS USA

 Note that it is the "Data" or IEF374I "EXT" value that is limited

-by the REGION on the JOB card; the "Program" or (second) SYS value
+by the REGION size (JOB/STEP); the "Program" or (second) SYS value

 is the area below the 16MB line.